computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

 how to design and write functions.
-So far, we have seen some fairly simple parameters, but, as we'll see in this section, parameters have several features and nuances that we need to be aware of when writing functions.
+So far, we have seen some fairly simple parameters, but, as we'll see in this section, parameters have several features and nuances that we need to keep in mind when writing functions.

 Call-by-value
 ~~~~~~~~~~~~~